How to connect to SFTP in Node.js: Upload, Download, List Files

-How to connect to SFTP in Node.js
+- How to connect to an SFTP server in Node.js

 npm install ssh2-sftp-client@^8.0.0